 If you choose to use fabric to make this DIY roman shade or valence, you might not have to line it if you purchase upholstery weight fabric.

-- The first thing you need to do after gathering your materials is to measure the length and width of your window.
+- Measure the length and width of your window.
 This is where you need to decided if you are making a regular roman shade or just a valence.
 The method to making both are exactly the same, you just need to alter the length based on which one you choose.

 - Once you’ve measured the window and have your exact measurements, add at least 3 inches to each side (this will allow room to make the “hems”).